McTavishLab/extensiphy/README.md

 ### Dependencies

-Unfortunately, RapUp requires some dependencies.
-You know what they say about not reinventing the wheel.
-We'll walk through the basics of installation and adding the installed programs to your path so that RapUp can use them.

-Using RapUp is limited to Linux at the moment.
-Using Ubuntu will ensure the smoothest performance.
+**Using RapUp is limited to Linux at the moment.** Using Ubuntu will ensure the smoothest performance.
 If you want to use another distro, you'll have to make sure you install analogous one-liners and all that.
 You have been warned.

 Dependencies (Separate programs you'll need to install):